How to Plan a Migration from SIEM Solutions to Microsoft Sentinel

 Phase 4: Post-Migration

 - Optional: Export historic alerts and incidents to Microsoft Sentinel

 - Deploy Microsoft automation for SIEM data exporting to Microsoft Sentinel.

 - Evaluate SOC efficiency using built-in reporting dashboard

 - Track SOC Metrics, such as mean time to triage and mean time to closure, using Security operations efficiency workbook.

-- Explore and implement additional use cases, automations, and detections from the Azure Sentinel Community GitHub.
+- Explore and implement additional use cases, automations, and detections from the Microsoft Sentinel Community GitHub.

 Contact your Microsoft or CRITICALSTART sales representative to learn more.

 You may also be interested in…